The band dispersion is calculated by the following two steps:

 There is a file 'bandgnu13.c' in the directory 'source'.
 Compile the file as follows:

-% gcc bandgnu13.c -lm -o bandgnu13When the compile is completed normally, then you can find an executable file, bandgnu13, in the directory 'source'.
+% gcc bandgnu13.c -lm -o bandgnu13When the compile is completed normally, then you can find an executable file 'bandgnu13' in the directory 'source'.
 Please copy the executable file to the directory 'work'.
 Using the executable file 'bandgnu13' a file 'cdia.Band' is converted in a gnuplot format as

 A problem in drawing of the band dispersion is how to choose a unit cell used in calculating of the band dispersion.
 Often, the unit cell used in calculating of the band dispersion is different from that used in the definition of the periodic system.
-In such a case you need to define the unit cell used in calculating of the band dispersion by the keyword 'Band.KPath.UnitCell'.
+In such a case, you need to define a unit cell used in calculating of the band dispersion by the keyword 'Band.KPath.UnitCell'.
 If you define 'Band.KPath.UnitCell', the reciprocal lattice vectors for the calculation of the band dispersion are calculated by the unit vectors specified in 'Band.KPath.UnitCell'.
-If you do not define 'Band.KPath.UnitCell', the reciprocal lattice vectors, which are calculated by the unit vectors specified in 'Atoms.UnitVectors' is employed for the calculation of the band dispersion.
-In case of fcc, bcc, base centered cubic, and trigonal cells, the reciprocal lattice vectors for the calculation of the band dispersion should be specified using the keyword 'Band.KPath.UnitCell' based on the consuetude in the band calculations.
+If you do not define 'Band.KPath.UnitCell', the reciprocal lattice vectors, which are calculated by the unit vectors specified in 'Atoms.UnitVectors', is employed for the calculation of the band dispersion.
+In case of fcc, bcc, base centered cubic, and trigonal cells, the reciprocal lattice vectors for the calculation of the band dispersion should be specified using the keyword 'Band.KPath.UnitCell' based on the consuetude in the band structure calculations.